 - a.
 Intent.
 The MUR District is intended for a mix of Residential, Retail, Service, Employment, and Civic uses where the predominant use will be Residential, with moderate or higher densities and a range of housing types.
-Nonresidential uses should be limited to those that primarily support residential uses within the district.
+Non-residential uses should be limited to those that primarily support residential uses within the district.
 The district regulations are designed to allow a variety of housing types, and establish the necessary amenities to support higher-density urban neighborhoods. - b.
 Applicability.
 The MUR District is applicable to areas where more urban, higher-density and walkable residential neighborhoods are desired and are appropriate with a high level of pedestrian and civic amenities, specifically areas designated Mixed-use Residential Emphasis in the Comprehensive Plan. - c.
 Context.
 This district is also appropriate to establish transitions around Mixed-use Commercial Activity Centers and Community/Regional Commercial Activity Centers, or for achieving density along higher-traffic corridors and transit routes.
-The total area of the district should not exceed between 5 to 40 acres before transitions to supportive adjacent zoning districts and land uses.
-Non-residential uses should entail no more than 10% to 30% of the land area of the entire district and retail business should primarily support residential uses in or immediately adjacent to the neighborhood.
+Retail business should primarily support residential uses in or immediately adjacent to the neighborhood.
 The MUR district requires a highly connected transportation network within the district and surrounding areas, with smaller blocks and pedestrian-oriented streetscapes on the primary streets. - d.
 Lot and Building Standards.
 The lot and buildings standards in the MUR district shall be a combination of those allowed in the NR-2 district and those allowed in the NB district. - e.
 Permitted Uses.
 The uses permitted in the MUR district are specified in Table 5-1 as either "permitted" or "administrative" or "conditional." - f.
 Site and Building Design Standards.
 Due to the more compact development pattern, and the important relationship and integration between uses, sites and buildings in the MUR district, the following site and building standards shall apply: - 1.
-Urban loft, commercial or mixed-use lots and building types shall apply the Small-scale Mixed-use and Commercial Design Standards in Section 6.7.
+Urban loft, commercial or mixed-use lots and building types shall apply the Small-scale Mixed-use and Commercial Design Standards in Section 6.7. - 2.
+Residential lots and building types shall apply the Residential Design Standards in Section 6.6.